cedric-detienne/Autistic-participatory-metrics/corpus/AIMS-2-TRIALS/protocol/protocol_draft_for_review.md

 ## Phase C – Corpus Analysis Informed by GRIPP2-LF ##

-*(Performed by two **Primary coders** — **PC-1** and **PC-2** — assisted by a **Secondary coder** (**SC**) who carries out quality-control checks.
-Final arbitration by a **Third reviewer** if needed.)*
+*(Coding will be carried out by **two independent teams**.
+- Each team will include **one or more primary coders**, with the exact number determined by the **people available**.
+- The **second team** will perform a quality-control review of the first team’s work.

-### Step 1 – Develop the GRIPP2-LF coding framework
+### Step 1 –  Create a Custom AppSmith Form Integrating GRIPP2-LF Domains and Items from the BMJ Reference
-- **Objective:** Convert every GRIPP2-LF item into clear variables and decision rules.
+- **Objective**
+  Build a dynamic AppSmith form that reproduces every domain and item of the **GRIPP2-LF long-form** (see **Table 1** in Staniszewska et al., 2017 – <https://www.bmj.com/content/358/bmj.j3453#T1>).

-- **Action:**
+- **Actions**
-  1. Draft a coding template linking the **five GRIPP2-LF domains** (Aim, Methods, Study Results, Discussion, Reflections) to **item-level variables** (e.g., *“Aim of PPI stated?”* → Yes / No / Partially).
-  2. Provide concrete examples and edge-case guidance for each item.
+  1. **Retrieve** the five GRIPP2-LF domains (*Aim, Methods, Study Results, Discussion, Reflections*) and each associated item exactly as listed in Table 1 of the BMJ article.
+  2. **Create a form field** for every item, with the recommended response options (**Yes / No / Partially / Not applicable**) and an optional free-text comment box.
+  3. **Group the fields** into collapsible panels—one panel per domain—to keep the interface compact and easy to navigate.
-  3. Pilot the template on **three randomly chosen articles**; revise wording or categories if Primary coders disagree.
+  4. **Pilot-test** the form on three randomly selected articles; refine wording, layout, or response options if coders encounter usability issues.

 ---

-### Step 2 – Joint calibration on a common subset
+### Step 2 – Joint Calibration on a Common Subset
-- **Objective:** Achieve acceptable inter-rater agreement before dividing the workload.
+- **Objective**
+  Ensure consistent coding practices and sufficient agreement before proceeding with full-scale data extraction.
-- **Action:**
+- **Action**
-  1. **PC-1** and **PC-2** independently code **10 % of the corpus**.
-  2. Compute **Cohen’s κ** for every item.
+  1. For each article selected for calibration, two people independently code the same content: one as **primary coder**, the other as **reviewer**.
+  2. This calibration subset should represent approximately **10% of each coder's total assigned workload**.
+  3. Inter-rater agreement is assessed for each GRIPP2-LF item using a suitable reliability measure (e.g., **Cohen’s kappa**).
-  3. If overall κ ≥ 0.70 and no item falls below 0.60, proceed to Step 3.
+  4. If the average agreement is acceptable (e.g., kappa ≥ 0.70 overall and no item < 0.60), the main coding phase begins.
-  4. Otherwise, discuss disagreements, and repeat calibration on a *new* 5 % sample until the threshold is met.
+  5. If agreement is insufficient, discrepancies are discussed, coding instructions are revised if needed, and calibration continues on a new 5% sample until thresholds are reached.

+> Coders may alternate roles between **primary coder** and **reviewer** depending on the article and study rotation.

 ---

-### Step 3 – Workload division with single primary coding
+### Step 3 – Workload Allocation for Primary Coding
+- **Objective**
-- **Objective:** Code the remaining articles efficiently while preserving traceability.
+  Code the remaining articles efficiently while maintaining complete traceability.
+- **Actions**
+  1. **Randomly distribute** all articles **not used in calibration** so that each one is handled by a single primary coder (the number of coders depends on the people available).
+  2. Primary coders enter their ratings through the custom **AppSmith form**, which automatically records:
+     - coder ID,
+     - article ID/DOI,
-- **Action:**
+     - timestamp.
-  1. Randomly split the **uncoded 90 %** of the corpus so that **PC-1** and **PC-2** each receive roughly half.
-  2. Each Primary coder enters data through a custom web-form built with **NocoDB**; the form automatically captures coder ID, article ID, and timestamp and stores all records in a central database for later reconciliation.
-  3. Flag uncertainties with a standard comment field for later inspection.
+    - the **responses for every GRIPP2-LF domain and item**.
+     All entries are stored in a central **PostgreSQL database**.
+  3. Any uncertainty is documented in the form’s **comment field**, allowing flagged cases to be reviewed in subsequent quality-control steps.

 ---

-### Step 4 – Secondary quality-control coding
+### Step 4 – Secondary Quality-Control Coding

-- **Objective:** Verify a representative subset of single-coded articles for accuracy.
-- **Action:**
+#### Objective
+Check the accuracy of single-coded articles and maintain inter-rater reliability throughout the project.
+#### Actions
-  1. **SC** draws a **stratified random 15 % sample** from *each* Primary coder’s batch.
+1. The **quality-control team** draws a **stratified random sample** (≈ 15 %) from each primary coder’s batch.
-  2. SC codes this sample independently using the same codebook.
+2. Team members recode these articles independently, using the same GRIPP2-LF codebook and AppSmith form.
-  3. Compute κ between SC and the corresponding Primary coder.
+3. Compute inter-rater agreement (e.g., Cohen’s kappa) between each primary coder and the quality-control coding.
-  4. **If κ ≥ 0.70** for *both* primary batches, accept the coding as valid.
+4. If average κ ≥ 0.70 and no item < 0.60 for every batch, accept the primary coding.
-  5. **If κ < 0.70** for either batch:
+5. If thresholds are not met for a batch,
-     - Draw an **additional 15 % sample** from that batch.
+   - draw an **additional 15 % sample** from that batch,
-     - SC re-codes; recalculate κ.
+   - recode, then recalculate κ;
-     - Repeat until κ ≥ 0.70 or the full batch has been double-coded.
+   - repeat until κ ≥ 0.70 or the entire batch has been double-coded.
-  6. Document all disagreements; unresolved items go to the Third reviewer for final decision.
+6. Log every disagreement; unresolved cases are escalated to an **arbitrating reviewer** for a final decision.

+> All QC data and agreement metrics are stored in the central PostgreSQL database for auditing and reporting purposes.

 ---

-### Step 5 – Consolidation and master dataset creation
+### Step 5 – Consolidation and Master Dataset Construction

+- **Objective**
-- **Objective:** Produce a clean, consensus-level dataset ready for analysis.
+  Compile a single, consensus-level dataset that is ready for statistical analysis.
-- **Action:**
+- **Actions**
-  1. Merge reconciled codes from Primary and Secondary coders into a **master file** (one row per article, one column per GRIPP2-LF variable).
+  1. **Combine** all reconciled codes—after quality-control review and any arbitrator decisions—into one **master table** (one row per article, one column for each GRIPP2-LF item).
-  2. Append auxiliary variables (publication year, journal, study design, funding type) gathered in Phases A–B.
+  2. **Append** contextual variables collected in earlier phases (e.g., publication year, journal title, study design, type of support).
-  3. Log any missing or indeterminate values with a standard reason code (e.g., “not reported”).
+  3. **Flag** any missing or indeterminate values with a standard reason code (e.g., *NR* for “not reported”) to preserve transparency.

 ---

-### Step 6 – Descriptive and comparative analysis
+### Step 6 – Descriptive and Comparative Analysis

+- **Objective**
-- **Objective:** Quantify patterns of autistic-participation reporting and explore associations with study characteristics.
+  Quantify how autistic-participation is reported (via GRIPP2-LF items) and explore relationships with key study characteristics.

-- **Action:**
+- **Actions**
-  1. Calculate frequencies and proportions for each GRIPP2-LF item (e.g., % of studies stating a PPI aim).
+  1. **Compute basic frequencies and percentages** for every GRIPP2-LF item
-  2. Generate cross-tabulations to explore patterns — for example,
-   how often each GRIPP2-LF item is reported depending on the **year of publication**, the **type of study**, or the **type of funding**.
+     *(e.g., proportion of studies that explicitly state a PPI aim).*
+  2. **Assess the level of participation** whenever the relevant GRIPP2-LF item is present, by mapping the reported activities onto an adapted version of **Arnstein’s (1969) Ladder of Participation** for autism research.
+     - Classify each study along the ladder’s rungs (e.g., consultation, partnership, co-leadership).
+  3. **Cross-tabulate** both GRIPP2-LF items **and** ladder categories against variables such as:
+     - **Publication year**
+     - **Study design**
+     - **Type of support**
-  3. Visualise results with bar charts, heatmaps, or similar figures for the manuscript.
+  4. **Visualise the results** using bar charts, heat-maps, or similar graphics suitable for the manuscript.
-  4. Draft a narrative synthesis that complements the quantitative results by highlighting:
+  5. **Draft a narrative synthesis** to accompany the quantitative findings, highlighting:
-    - **Common reporting gaps**: Identify GRIPP2-LF items that are most frequently missing or underreported across studies.
+     - **Common reporting gaps** – items most often missing or under-reported.
-    - **Illustrative examples**: Describe publications that provide relatively detailed reporting of autistic participation, noting the GRIPP2-LF domains covered and how they are addressed.
+     - **Illustrative examples** – studies with detailed descriptions of autistic participation and their ladder positions.
-    - **Observed patterns**: Examine how reporting practices differ by publication year, study design, or funding context, noting where certain GRIPP2-LF items appear more or less frequently.
+     - **Observed patterns** – variations by year, design, or support context.
-    - **Implications for future reporting**: Identify areas where reporting could be strengthened in future autism research publications.
+     - **Implications for future work** – recommendations for strengthening autistic-participation reporting.

 ---